michaeluno/amazon-auto-links/readme.txt

 If these arguments are omitted, the values set in the setting page will be used.

 = Shortcode to Display Buttons =
-Although with the `%button%` tag in the `Item Format` unit option allows you to insert a button, a button itself can be displayed indipendently with the shortcode, `[aal_button ...]`.
+Although with the `%button%` tag in the `Item Format` unit option allows you to insert a button, a button itself can be displayed independently with the shortcode, `[aal_button ...]`.

 It accepts the following parameters.